chef-boneyard/aws_native_chef_server/README.md

 ## Upgrading the Chef Server

-If a new Chef Server or Manage package comes out, the process for upgrading is simple and requires no downtime:
+If a new version of the template and associated AMIs comes out, the process for upgrading is simple and requires no downtime:

-1. Using Cloudformation's `update-stack` functionality, update the `ChefServerPackage` and `ChefManagePackage` parameters to the new URLs.
+1. Using Cloudformation's `update-stack` functionality, update to a new version of the template.
   - Confirm in the ChangeSet that this will only `ServerLaunchConfig` resource and no others!
 2. Wait for the update-stack to run, it may take a few minutes for the new metadata to be available
 3. Terminate the bootstrap frontend instance (aka `mystack-chef-bootstrap-frontend`).
 AutoScale will launch a new one within a few seconds that will pick up the new package versions and upgrade.